-OVERVIEW: Originally founded with a grant from the Ford Foundation, the Theatre Communications Group is one of the most all-encompassing supporters of the performing arts.
-In addition to publishing American Theatre magazine, they provide a wealth of programs and services including a number of individual and organizational grants, research tools, and advocacy resources.
+OVERVIEW: The Theatre Communications Group is one of the most all-encompassing supporters of the performing arts.
+In addition to publishing American Theatre magazine, it provides programs and services including a number of individual and organizational grants, research tools, and advocacy resources.

-PROFILE: The Theatre Communications Group has a vast toolkit of resources for theater professionals at all levels of their career.
-They are publisher of the widely respected American Theatre magazine and have a huge amount of services in addition to their grants programs, including a jobs listings board, a number of research assets, and an in-depth advocacy section.
-Some of these areas can only be accessed by members, but much of it is publicly available.
+PROFILE: Founded in 1961 with a grant from the Ford Foundation, the Theatre Communications Group has a vast toolkit of resources for theater professionals at all levels of their career.
+The group seeks “to strengthen, nurture, and promote the professional not-for-profit American Theatre.”
+It publishes the widely respected American Theatre magazine and offers a variety of services in addition to its grants programs.
+Some of these can only be accessed by members, but much of it is publicly available.

 Grants for Organizations:

-- Leadership U[niversity] - This program is a partnership with the Andrew W. Mellon Foundation offering individual grants of $75,000 to "early-career leaders from all areas of theatre," and continuing ed grants of $5,000 to mid-career and veteran professionals.
+Leadership U[niversity] - This program is a partnership with the Andrew W. Mellon Foundation offering individual grants of $75,000 to "early-career leaders from all areas of theatre," and continuing ed grants of $5,000 to mid-career and veteran professionals.
 It's meant to prepare recipients "from all areas of the theatre for greater leadership responsibilities and long-term careers in the theatre."
 Deadlines vary, but can be found here.
 (Some are also available for individuals.)

-- Global Connections - This program, also funded by the Mellon Foundation, is composed of cultural exchange grants meant to encourage international collaboration that range from $5,000 travel grants to $10,000 project development grants.
-There are two application cycles a year, with deadlines in March and October.
+Global Connections - This program, also funded by the Mellon Foundation, is composed of cultural exchange grants meant to encourage international collaboration that range from $5,000 travel grants to $10,000 project development grants.
+There are two application cycles a year, and the deadlines can be found here.
 (Some are also available for individuals.)

 Grants for Individuals:

-- Fox Foundation Resident Actor Fellowships - This is a partnership grant with the William & Eva Fox Foundation providing $15,000 and $25,000 respectively for the professional development of actors and to help sustain actors who already have a long career history.
+Fox Foundation Resident Actor Fellowships - This is a partnership grant with the William & Eva Fox Foundation providing $15,000 and $25,000 respectively for the professional development of actors and to help sustain actors who already have a long career history.
 Application deadline is at the end of each April.

-- Alan Schneider Director Award - This is a $7,500 award for "travel, research or other activities specifically focused on the development of the directing craft."
+Alan Schneider Director Award - This is a $7,500 award for "travel, research or other activities specifically focused on the development of the directing craft."
 Awards are given through a nomination process, which are due each February.